 The EAWCP has offered a scholarship program since 2001.
 This year, thanks to the generosity of private and corporate donations, the program awarded ten scholarships totaling $10,500.

 To be eligible for the EAWCP Scholarship, a person must: have a diagnosis of epilepsy/seizure disorder, provide proof of acceptance to a post-secondary academic or vocational program, be a recent high school graduate, attend school full-time, and be a legal resident of western/central Pennsylvania.
-If you are interested in applying for next year’s scholarship program, contact the EAWCP in the fall of 2018.
+If you are interested in applying for next year’s scholarship program, complete the application.

 The EAWCP congratulates the recipients of this year’s annual college scholarship program.
 Ten outstanding high school seniors, all of whom are faced with a seizure disorder/epilepsy, received a scholarship to further their education.
 Winners were selected based on several factors, including their ability to maintain a positive academic grade average and overcome adversity.